 I recently heard someone referring to backpackers, in general, as having a T-REX SYNDROME.
 That is, obsession with exercising only the legs.
 In fact, it's important for hiking, and especially backpacking, that we have strong lower back, upper back, and abdominal muscles, in addition to strong legs.
 Find exercises that strengthen those muscles.
 For example, a rowing machine--as well as a machine like the Health Rider--will work the back, leg, and ab muscles.
 For those of us who get bored sitting on a machine, get a bicycle and rowboat.

-I have found, however, that lifting weights, machine workouts, jogging, etc., is appropriate and very helpful, but for some reason, the only activity that really gets me in shape and keeps me in shape for alpine hiking, backpacking, and scrambling--which is what I do--is hiking.
-You can find my method of staying in shape for year-around backpacking, here:
+I have found that lifting weights, machine workouts, jogging, etc., is appropriate and very helpful, but for some reason, the only activity that really gets me in shape and keeps me in shape for alpine hiking, backpacking, and scrambling is the hiking itself.
+You can find my method of staying in shape for year-around backpacking below:

 Here are some suggestions for getting in shape, staying in shape, and staying healthy:

 Know your physical condition.
 Not just the "in shape" or "outta shape" question, but how's your heart--had a checkup lately ?
 Know as much as possible about your current condition before you even start an exercise program (if not already on one).
 That knowledge will also minimize potential problems in the backcountry.
-If you have a health condition, of any consequence, understand the implications and consequences of strenuous exercise and venturing into the backcountry, beforehand.
-If you haven't already, get the medical check-up, to find out--one way or the other--if you have anything to be concerned about.
+If you have a health condition, of any consequence, understand beforehand, the implications and potential impact of strenuous exercise and venturing into the backcountry.
+If you haven't already, get the medical check-up to find out - one way or the other - if you have anything to be concerned about.
 The backcountry is not the place for medical emergencies.
-There's no 911 out there !
+There's just no 911 out there !

 Already in Shape ?
 If you exercise regularly, you may already be in good enough shape to tackle day hikes over easy to moderate terrain.
-However, walking (or jogging--not something I would do) on pavement is not the same as carrying a pack over a rough trail tread.
-My suggestion, is to first, at least, put on a pack loaded with 5 more pounds than you would be carrying on your hike, then truck around the neighborhood for a few miles to see how it feels.
+However, walking (or jogging - not something to which I would subject my knees) on pavement is not the same as carrying a pack over a rough trail tread.
+My suggestion is to first, at least, put on a pack loaded with 5 more pounds than you would be carrying on your hike, then truck around the neighborhood for a few miles to see how it feels.
 Next, plan a short hike to see how you fare on a trail with the pack on.
 Gradually, in addition to your regular exercise program, take more difficult hikes that keep challenging you as well as increasing your level of conditioning and endurance.
 This method is the least painful, if you will, because it leverages off of what you already have and gets you on the trail, immediately.
-What could be better, hiking yourself into hiking condition.
+What could be better than hiking yourself into hiking condition.

-Anticipate Level of Difficulty, and Train Accordingly: You will put yourself and your fellow packers at risk, if you think you can wait til the trip and then get in shape on the trail.
+Anticipate Level of Difficulty, and Train Accordingly.
+You will put yourself and your fellow packers at risk, if you think you can wait til the trip and then get in shape on the trail.
 Two years ago, I went on a five-day trip with a group of Mountaineers.
 One of the people used to hike with his sons carrying 50 pounds of gear.
 He was fairly active, a skier and such, so thought he would be okay, based on past experiences.
 Thus, he went on the hike without training specifically for it.
 He lasted half a day.
-Couldn't go on--he was really hurtin.
-Had to go back to the trailhead and wait for us for four additional days (because he was one of the drivers).
+Couldn't go on - he was really hurting.
+He had to go back to the trailhead and wait for us for four additional days (because he was one of the drivers).
 At least he didn't get hurt.
 We were all impacted in a negative way.

-Moral: get in shape to carry your anticipated 40 pound load before the trip.
+Moral: get in shape to carry your anticipated load before the trip.
 Several weeks before a trip, I anticipate how much weight I will be carrying, then prepare a pack that weighs 10 pounds more than that.
-That, then, becomes my training pack for the next several weeks--about four or five nights a week--right up to two or three days before the trip.
+That, then, becomes my training pack for the next several weeks - about four or five nights a week - right up until two or three days before the trip.
 In addition, I continue with my normal exercising routine.
-That way, I'm confident I will be successful on the trail and that my fellow packers can count on me to be strong and healthy.
+That way, I'm very confident I will be successful on the trail and that my fellow packers can count on me to be strong, healthy and happy.

 Prevent "Pack Lifting" Injury.
-Jerking a 35 pound (or more) pack off the ground and swinging it onto your back is a good way to injure your back.
+Jerking a heavy - 30 or more pounds - pack off the ground and swinging it onto your back is a good way to injure your back.
 There's several popular, and safe, ways to do it.
-The one I use the most is to place my pack on the ground with shoulder harness facing me; next, I grab the shoulder straps--one in each hand--, and with straight to slightly bent back and slightly bent knees, I put my knee into the backpadding of the pack and pull the pack up my leg to the upper thigh.
+The one I use the most is to place my pack on the ground with shoulder harness facing me; next, I grab the shoulder straps - one in each hand - and with straight to slightly bent back and slightly bent knees, I put my knee into the backpadding of the pack and pull the pack up my leg to the upper thigh.
 With my leg now under the pack for support, I slide my right arm thru the shoulder harness and then turn and do the same with my left arm.
 Next, I tighten the hip belt and proceed to secure pack as usual.
-This may have taken a lot of words to explain, but it's relatively fast and safe.
+This may have taken a lot of words to explain, but it's relatively intuitive, fast and safe.
 Another method is to rest the pack on a tree stump or embankment and squat down to slip into the shoulder harness.
 Yet another method is to have someone hold the pack while you slip into the harness.

 - Stay in Shape During the Winter: